11000 Broken Land Parkway, Suite 700

 Jeff brings more than 25 years of real estate experience in underwriting, asset management, transaction structuring, workouts, origination and value-added investing, covering retail, office, industrial and housing projects across the country.
 Before joining Enterprise, he worked as director of asset management for MMA Realty Capital where he managed senior and subordinate debt as well as equity investments totaling $900 million for MMA and its investors.
 While at MMA, Jeff implemented strategies to resolve non-performing loans and joint venture problems including operational, financial and compliance issues and concerns.
 Resolutions included debt and equity restructures, deed-in-lieu of foreclosure and straight foreclosure.

 An adjunct professor at the University of Baltimore’s Merrick School of Business, Jeff holds a bachelor’s degree in finance and an MBA with honors from Loyola University Maryland.
-Jeff presently serves on the Board of Directors and Finance Committee of Marian House, a transitional and permanent housing program offering support services for homeless women and their children in Baltimore City.
-Jeff also serves on the Board of Directors for the Consortium for Housing and Asst Management and the Advisory Board for the Real Estate and Economic Development program at the University of Baltimore.
+Jeff presently serves on the Board of Directors, Finance, and Expansion Committees of Marian House, a transitional and permanent housing program offering support services for homeless women and their children in Baltimore City.
+Jeff also serves on the Board of Directors for the Consortium for Housing and Asset Management and the Advisory Board for the Real Estate and Economic Development program at the University of Baltimore.